Peter G. Gerry: Political career

 Gerry was elected to the United States House of Representatives for Rhode Island's 2nd District as a Democrat from 1913 to 1915.
 He was an unsuccessful candidate for re-election in 1914, but he was elected to the United States Senate in 1916 and served from 1917 to 1929.
-He was the first United States senator from Rhode Island elected by popular vote rather than by the state senate.
-He was also the first Rhode Island Democrat United States senator to serve since 1859.
+He was the first United States senator from Rhode Island elected by popular vote rather than by the state legislature, after the adoption of the Seventeenth Amendment.
+He was also the first Democratic United States senator from Rhode Island since 1859.

 From 1919 to 1929, Gerry was the Democratic Whip.
 He has been described as a "Wilsonian Moralist".
-In 1928 he was an unsuccessful candidate for re-election, but in 1934 he was again elected to the U.S Senate over the man who had defeated him six years earlier.
-He was not a candidate for re-election in 1946 and served until 1947.
+In 1928 he lost re-election to Republican Felix Hebert, but in a 1934 rematch Gerry defeated Hebert and returned to the Senate, the first time that someone had lost a Senate seat and then regained it from the person who had defeated him.
+Re-elected in 1940, Gerry did not seek re-election in 1946.

+Despite the great divide between Democrats and Republicans during his first stint in the Senate, Gerry appeared open to a cordial relationship with the Majority Whip, Senator Charles Curtis, who later became Senate Majority Leader and Vice President.